-- Payer wishes to advance funds to Attorney to pay legal fees that have been and/or will be incurred in the Attorney’s representation of Client.
+- Payor wishes to advance funds to Attorney to pay legal fees that have been and/or will be incurred in the Attorney’s representation of Client.

-- Information exchanged between Attorney and Client is protected by attorney-client confidentiality and generally will be not disclosed to third parties, including Payer.
-Client is free to communicate or to decline to communicate with Payer about matters involved with the representation.
+- Information exchanged between Attorney and Client is protected by attorney-client confidentiality and generally will be not disclosed to third parties, including Payor.
+Client is free to communicate or to decline to communicate with Payor about matters involved with the representation.

-- Both Attorney and Client appreciate Payer’s role in assisting Client in protecting Client’s rights and interests.
-It is respectfully suggested that Payer’s most positive role is in supporting Client during this trying time and not in attempting to coach or guide either Attorney or Client in regard to the legal representation.
+- Both Attorney and Client appreciate Payor’s role in assisting Client in protecting Client’s rights and interests.
+It is respectfully suggested that Payor’s most positive role is in supporting Client during this trying time and not in attempting to coach or guide either Attorney or Client with regard to the legal representation.

 - Payor is making either a gift or a loan to Client.
 Attorney will hold the funds for the use and benefit of Client.
 In the event there is a refund of any part of funds pre-paid, it will be refunded by a check payable to Client, delivered to Client.
-Credit/debit card payments will be refunded to the card.
+Credit/debit card payments will be refunded to the card used for the original payment.
 This agreement applies not only to funds advanced today, but also to subsequent funds paid to Attorney for the benefit of Client.

 I understand and consent to this agreement.